 Efficiency and DSR technologies are generally more cost effective than generation and storage technologies on a per MWh of electricity produced basis.
-All DSR and most efficiency technologies have lower direct costs per MWh than the most cost efficient generation technology (reservoir hydro), although this is a somewhat unfair comparison for DSR as the additional energy consumed when the load is shifted to is not included.
+All DSR and most efficiency technologies have lower direct costs per MWh than the most cost efficient generation technology (reservoir hydro),

 - However, efficiency technologies are not equally cost effective.
 For example, the use of solar thermal water heating appears to be less cost effective on this measure than all generation technologies.
 Space heating efficiency (moving from direct electric resistive to air-source heat pumps) is also shown as less cost effective on a \$/MWh basis than reservoir hydro generation. - The Lithium-ion battery is the least cost effective technology on this basis by a clear margin.
-However this is not surprising as described in Transpower's report,37 storage technologies are most cost-effective when they are able to "stack" multiple sources of value.
+However this is not surprising as described in Transpower's report, storage technologies are most cost-effective when they are able to "stack" multiple sources of value.
 In addition, the load factor of the battery is relatively low.
 As we are expressing the figures per MWh of energy discharged, a small per-kW cost can appear large when divided by energy production.
 As described in section 2.3, the WESC answers the question "which technology is most cost-effective at providing energy".
 Batteries and other technologies with low load factors may look more cost-effective if compared on \$/kW basis.